Multicultural Visit Programs

 Diversity of thought and experience is valued as central to the Reed experience.
 Who we are—in our many identities, experiences, and ways of being—informs not only what, how, and why we learn, but what we bring to the conference table, where a plurality of ideas and voices deepens the conversation.

-Reed’s fall program (November 6-8, 2014) invites 35 to 40 high school seniors from around the US to campus for a three-day, two-night exploration of Reed and the City of Portland.
-ROME students stay in residence halls with current students and follow a program of classroom visits and student-professor meet-ups.
+Reed invites a highly qualified group of high school seniors from around the US to campus for a three-day, two-night exploration of Reed and the City of Portland.
+Students stay in residence halls with current students and participate in our Fall Visit Program, a program of classroom visits and student-professor engagement opportunities.
 Just ten minutes from downtown Portland, Reed also arranges trips to explore highlights of the city.
-Travel is arranged and paid for by the college.
+All travel is arranged and paid for by the college (including flights to and from Portland).

 Spring Invitational Program for Admitted Students